 As an alternative to adding a custom setting layer, you can copy a subset of settings from this custom layer to one of the existing default or custom layers.

-Importing settings from a setting layer file
+Import settings from a setting layer file to a setting layer

 In the Settings Layers dialog, select a setting layer where you want to import settings.

 On the toolbar, click Import/Export Settings .
 Depending on the location of the file to be imported, click Import from File or Import from URL.